Graphs whose vertices of degree at least 2 lie in a triangle: NP-Completeness results

 Next we prove that this bi-coloring verifies the conditions of Theorem \ref{check-rulesOri}. \begin{enumerate} \item In a variable triangle, every vertex satisfies trivially the conditions. \item In a clause triangle, a vertex is colored black (white) if its unique circle vertex neighbor $x_i$ is colored white (black) because the variable $x_i$ is false (true).
 As every clause has one true literal (all literals are positive).
 In any clause triangle $T$, there is exactly one white vertex $v$ and all its 3 neighbors have been colored black.
 Particularly, the other two vertices of $T$. \end{enumerate} Therefore, this bi-coloring corresponds to a DIM of $S(G(F))$.\\

 Conversely, given a DIM $D$ and its associated bi-coloring, we define an assignment as follows.
 If a circle vertex $x_i$ is black (white) then the variable $x_i$ is true (false).
 We will prove this assignment is valid.
 Using the properties of Theorem \ref{color-rules} and considering $T$ the variable triangle that contains $x_i$, every clause triangle neighbor $w$ of $v$ has a different color of $x_i$ since the vertices of $T$ and $w$ induce a paw and $x_i,w$ are the odd degree vertices in the induced paw.
 The color of $w$ is white only if $x_i$ is true.
 As every clause triangle has exactly one white vertex.
-Consequently, every clause has exactly one true literal. \end{proof}
+Consequently, every clause has exactly one true literal. \end{proof} \begin{corollary} EXISTENCE DIM is NP-Complete for connected planar NSF ($K_4$,\quad diamond,butterfly,$K_{1,5}$,$H$,snail,press,$C_4$,$C_5$,$C_6$,$C_7$,$C_8$,$C_{3t+1}$,$C_{3t+2}$)-free graphs for $t\geq 3$ without pendant vertices. \end {corollary}